 What if the scheduled person is ill and cannot come?

 Devine Care Plus offers “guaranteed dispatching" to our clients once services have been started.
 If we cannot find a suitable replacement from among our many other staff members, then the owner or supervisors will provide the care.
 We understand the need for dependability and want our clients and their families to be able to count on us.

 How do we pay once services begin?

 Credit card payment is accepted.
 All billing is done electronically or by mail.
 There is never a need to give any money to any of our healthcare personnel.
 Initially, the itemized billing may be sent at the end of the first couple of weeks and then again in another few weeks.
 Once an ongoing schedule has been established, the billings are mailed at the beginning of each month for that month.
 This does not mean that you will pay for a service if you had to cancel a shift.
 We keep careful track of all services provided, and any unused services are either credited to the next month or refunded if home care services have ended.

 Can your healthcare personnel assist with medications?

-Yes a Nurse will be happy to facilitate your request and assign the appropriate healthcare personnel.
+Yes, a nurse will be happy to facilitate your request and assign the appropriate in-home health care personnel.
 We can arrange for the appropriate dispatching.